CHARLES EDWARD, DUKE OF SAXE-COBURG AND GOTHA

-Leopold Charles Edward George Albert was born at Claremont House near Esher, Surrey, on 19 July 1884 and was the youngest child and only son of Leopold, Duke of Albany, and Helena of Waldeck and Pyrmont.
+Leopold Charles Edward George Albert was born at Claremont House near Esher, Surrey, on 19 July 1884 and was the youngest child and only son of Leopold, Duke of Albany, and Helen of Waldeck and Pyrmont.

 Charles Edward was born four months after the death of his father and was styled HRH The Duke of Albany from birth.
-The young duke was baptised privately at Claremont on 4 August 1884 and publicly in Esher Parish Church on 4 December 1884 four months later.
+The young duke was baptised privately at Claremont on 4 August 1884 and publicly in Esher Parish Church on 4 December 1884.
 His godparents were: Queen Victoria (paternal grandmother); Albert Edward, Prince of Wales (paternal uncle); Princess Helena (paternal aunt); Princess Louise (paternal aunt); Frederica of Hanover (his father’s second cousin); Alexis, Prince of Bentheim and Steinfurt (his mother’s brother-in-law); and George Victor, Prince of Waldeck and Pyrmont (his maternal grandfather).

-Charles Edward was raised as a Prince of the United Kingdom and he was taught by his mother to never bring shame to his father’s name.
+Charles Edward was raised as a Prince of the United Kingdom and was taught by his mother to never bring shame to his father’s name.
 In 1899, Charles Edward became heir to the dukedom of Saxe-Coburg and Gotha after the death of his cousin, Alfred, Hereditary Prince of Saxe-Coburg and Gotha and left England to continue his education in Germany.
 Charles Edward didn’t have long to wait before gaining his inheritance as his uncle, Alfred, Duke of Saxe-Coburg and Gotha, died in 1900.

 Charles Edward’s mother was disappointed her son would become a German as she had raised him to be a proper Englishman, but she did not stand in his way and the whole family moved to Germany.
 Charles Edward was taken under the wing of his cousin, Wilhelm II, who devised an educational programme for him and then sent him to a military academy for training.
 On 19 July 1905, Charles Edward reached his majority and the regency of Ernst, Hereditary Prince of Hohenlohe-Langenburg, came to an end.
 At the behest of Wilhelm II, Charles Edward married Victoria Adelaide of Schleswig-Holstein, the niece of Empress Augusta Victoria, on 11 October 1905 at Glücksburg Castle.
-Their first child, Johann Leopold, was born on 2 August 1906, and he would be followed by two more sons and two daughters, including Sibylla, the mother of Carl XVI Gustaf, the current King of Sweden.
+Their first child, Johann Leopold, was born on 2 August 1906, and he would be followed by two brothers and two sisters, including Sibylla, the mother of Carl XVI Gustaf, the current King of Sweden.